suyax/Know-Your-Town/README.md

 __Planing a trip and find yourself switch from google map and yelp for comparison and lose track of what you really what?__

-Know the Town help you consolidate location, distance, reviews in one place.
+Know Your Town help you consolidate location, distance, reviews in one place.

 ## Installation